ahmedatef1610/ahmedatef1610/README.md

 - I worked on Data Analysis (EDA) field 📈📊
 - I worked on Machine Learning and Deep Learning field 🤖📖
 - I worked on Computer Vision field 👁️🖥️
-- I Studied at Shoubra Faculty of Engineering 🏫
+- I studied at Shoubra Faculty of Engineering 🏫

 </div>